blue-factory/messages-core/README.md

 # Messages API

-Microservice designed to send all kinds of notifications such as: email, sms, iot, push, hooks and more.
+Microservice responsible to send everything notifications such as: email, sms, iot, push, hooks.

 The service corresponds to a planner who, through the grpc protocol, can place, update or cancel the sending of notifications.